hollasch/LSON/README.md

 7. [Arrays]
 8. [Dictionaries]
 9. [Structures]
-10. [Conclusion]

 Introduction
 ------------
 LSON is a concise data representation that has the simplicity and expressiveness of JSON, but differs in two primary areas:

-  1. It's intended to be concise and friendly to humans as well as computers,
+  1. It’s intended to be concise and friendly to humans as well as computers,
   2. It does not aim to mirror JavaScript.

-Any legal JSON content can be interpreted as legal LSON.
+LSON is a superset of JSON: Any legal JSON is legal LSON.

+LSON expresses data using five primitives: words, strings, arrays, dictionaries, and structures.
+It has no inherently special values like `true`, `false`, `null`, or numbers, and instead uses generic _words_ to express values that may have additional meaning and semantics to encoders beyond their string value.

 ### Key Differences from JSON
 1. LSON supports comments.
 2. Commas (and semicolons) are treated as whitespace.
 Put them anywhere you want, or nowhere.
-3. String quoting is optional when unnecessary.
+3. String quoting is optional for words (strings without whitespace).
-4. Special values are handled seamlessly (_e.g._ NaN, infinity, undefined, 0xfffe, #ff8800).
+4. All possible special (word) values are handled seamlessly (_e.g._ `NaN`, `infinity`, `undefined`, `maybe`, `0xfffe`, `#ff8800`).
 5. LSON supports templated objects (structures).